Introduction- What is Group Policy?

-Administrators can use Group Policies to enforce a set of configuration settings to both the computer and the user.
-Through Group Policies, administrators can control a myriad of settings like Software Installation, Security Settings, Scripts, Internet Explorer maintenance, desktop settings, and many more.
+Administrators can use Group Policies to enforce configuration settings to both the computer and the user.
+Through Group Policies, administrators can control a myriad of configurations like Software Installation, Security Settings, scripts, Internet Explorer maintenance, desktop settings, and many more.
 There are two types of Group Policies.
-They are:

 - Non-local Group Policy

 Each computer running the Windows line of the operating system has exactly one local group policy.
 It is available only to the particular computer on which it resides and to users who log on to that computer.
 The local group policy objects reside in the %systemroot%\System32\Group Policy folder.
 It has only a subset of settings that are available in the non-local group policy.
 Windows uses a Microsoft Management Console (MMC) snap-in called the Local Group Policy Editor to let administrators interact, control, navigate and edit the local Group Policy Object (GPO) settings.
 Learn about Local Group Policy Editor from this article.